HOW TO CHOOSE… Trekking Poles & Headtorches

 Aluminium pole shafts are lightweight and strong.
 They make for flexible poles that can bend under very heavy loads but are unlikely to break.

 Carbon fibre pole shafts are the lightest pole shafts available, so grab trekking poles made from carbon fibre if you’re an ultralightweight enthusiast.
 Carbon fibre is strong and absorbs vibration and shock so it’s great for downhill slopes.
 It can, however, shatter easier than aluminium poles if you bang them around excessively.
+Compare the Komperdell Explorer Powerlock 3.0 and the Black Diamond Distance Carbon Z for the differences between aluminium and carbon fibre trekking poles.

 Trekking pole grips come in four main materials: